-For additional information, please contact the Office of Financial Aid at the School of Law either by email at finaid@lmunet.ed or by telephone at (865) 531-4151, or (423) 869-6336.
+For additional information, please contact the Office of Financial Aid at the School of Law either by email at finaid@lmunet.edu or by telephone at (865) 531-4151, or (423) 869-6336.
+A University Financial Aid Officer, Lauren Forster, holds office hours at the School of Law one day per week.
+She can be reached at lauren.forster@lmunet.edu.